biocypher/biochatter-paper/manuscript.md

 ## Introduction

-Despite technological advances, major challenges remain to understand biological and biomedical systems [@gallagher-infinite;@dl-bioscience].
+Despite technological advances, understanding biological and biomedical systems still poses major challenges [@gallagher-infinite;@dl-bioscience].
 We measure more and more data points with ever-increasing resolution to such a degree that their analysis and interpretation have become the bottleneck for their exploitation [@dl-bioscience].
 One reason for this challenge may be the inherent limitation of human knowledge [@doi:10.1016/j.tics.2005.04.010]: Even seasoned domain experts cannot know the implications of every gene, molecule, symptom, or biomarker.
 In addition, biological events are context-dependent, for instance with respect to a cell type or specific disease.